Suit over alleged Ponzi scheme that financed Bellevue real estate can proceed, judge rules

 When students attempted to sue one of the Chinese shell companies, it turned out not to own any recoverable assets, according to translations of Chinese court rulings plaintiffs submitted to the court.

-Niu has already proven she’s acting in bad faith, plaintiffs argued.
+Niu has already proved she’s acting in bad faith, plaintiffs argued.
 Two weeks after the case was filed, she transferred the deeds of two of the mansions to her name alone.
 Plaintiffs argued she likely did that to borrow against their worth, pointing out she’s already leveraged one of the Medina mansions for more than half its value, according to a screengrab from the website of a hard-money lender.

 Richardson ruled that “given their history,” there was a risk “of the defendants selling or refinancing their property or properties and absconding with the profits, rendering them judgment-proof.”